 Traditionally, teaching has not been a high-status or high-paying field in Estonia.
-By 2000, the country faced teacher shortages in several areas, and with teacher salaries lower than those in other high status professions, the recruitment of talented young people was difficult.
+By 2000, the country faced teacher shortages in several areas, and with teacher salaries lower than those in other high-status professions in Estonia, the recruitment of talented young people was difficult.
 This has been particularly problematic since the emergence of well-paid jobs in the technology sector.
 In addition, most of the applicants to teacher education have come from the lower half of university applicants.
 Over the last decade, policymakers have developed a career ladder in teaching, raised the requirements for entry into teacher preparation and raised teacher salaries in an effort to address this issue.

 Teacher training in Estonia is a five-year program, which culminates in a master’s degree.
 As part of the effort to increase recruitment into the profession, new accelerated programs have been instituted that allow graduates with a degree in another subject area to undergo intensive training and earn a teaching certification in two months.

 A career ladder for teachers has been developed in recent years.
-New Professional Standards for Teaching were released in 2005 and revised recently.
+New Professional Standards for Teaching were released in 2005 and revised in 2013.
 This system moved from one standard for all teachers to four standards in a progression.
-Teachers move from starting teachers, senior teachers, and finally master teachers, or “teacher- methodologist,” as they are called in Estonia.
+Teachers move from starting teachers, to senior teachers, and finally master teachers, or “teacher-methodologists” as they are called in Estonia.
 Teachers move up based on years of experience, professional development completed (as described below) and successful demonstration of competency in evaluations.
 Kindergarten teachers make up their own separate category.

-Rising through these professional ranks does not have a direct impact on a teacher’s salary.
-Ultimately, principals have the power to decide how much a teacher is paid.
+Rising through these professional ranks does not have a direct impact on a teacher’s salary, however, as principals maintain the authority to decide how much a teacher is paid.
 Teacher methodologists may be given some additional responsibility for leading professional learning and helping to coach their peers, but role differentiation of teachers is not as developed in Estonia as in other jurisdictions.

-Since 2004, all teacher training graduates have been required to undergo an induction year where they are supported by their colleagues/mentors and where they can also take part in the support programs offered by teacher training institutes at universities.
-By 2013, about 20 percent of Estonian teachers reported having taken part in a formal induction when they began their teaching careers.
+Since 2004, all teacher training graduates have been required to undergo an induction year in which they are supported by their colleagues/mentors and can also take part in the support programs offered by teacher training institutes at universities.

 Teachers are obligated to complete a minimum of 160 hours of professional training during every five-year period.
 For vocational teachers, the requirement is a minimum of two months of professional training during every three-year period.
 Teachers cannot move up the career ladder unless they complete the ongoing professional development required by law.
 The required professional in-service teacher training can take place in the form of independent training or in state and municipal institutions or private schools with training licenses.